 If you want to give yourself the greatest opportunity to do well in the exam, check out these tips on how to pass a DOT Physical from Atlas physical therapist Darin Flannery, who works out of Schneider’s Indianapolis facility.

 Tips to pass a DOT Physical

-- Medical records, including continuous positive airway pressure (CPAP) compliance data if you have sleep apnea.
+- Medical records, including continuous positive airway pressure (CPAP) machine and compliance data if you have sleep apnea.

 - A list of any health conditions you have and who treats you for them.

 - A complete list of any medications you take and who prescribes them to you.

 - If applicable, make sure you’ve completed any action items noted by the previous DOT medical examiner if you’ve had a DOT Physical in the past.